The magnificent Grand Opera House was once located at 11 Adelaide St W (between Grand Opera Lane and Bay St, on the south side) in downtown Toronto.

 - “Treading the boards” or “trodden the boards” is a theatrical term meaning to act on stage.

 - The Fly Tower is the area above the stage.
-Back when the Grand was built, the stage crew used this area to fly curtains, scenery, lighting, effects and even actors on and off the stage.
+When the Grand was built, the stage crew used this area to fly curtains, scenery, lighting, effects and even actors on and off the stage.
 They used a system of hemp rope, pulleys and sandbags to quickly and quietly perform the tasks.

 - Adelaide St W was once known as Newgate St.